mnishiguchi/cpp_notebook/data_structures/__porker_game.md

 - Hands can be as high as a straight flush.
 For sake of this exercise, you only need to look for the following hands:

     - **Straight flush:**
+        - the highest hand.
-        - This is the highest hand and occurs when all five cards can be arranged in contiguous order of rank and are of the same suit.
-The highest straight flush goes from the rank of 10 to ace.
+        - all five cards are arranged in contiguous order of rank and are of the same suit.
+        - The highest straight flush goes from the rank of 10 to ace.
 The lowest is ace to 5.

     - **Four of a kind:**
-        - When all four cards of a particular suit are in a hand.
+        - all four cards of a particular suit.

     - **Flush:**
-        - When all the cards of a hand are of the same suit.
+        - all the cards of a hand are of the same suit.

     - **Three of a kind:**
-        - When cards can be arranged so that three cards share the same rank.
+        - three cards share the same rank.

     - **One pair:**
-        - If a hand can be arranged so that two cards share the same rank.
+        - two cards share the same rank.

     - **High card:**
-        - This is the lowest hand and should only apply when none of the above hands exist.
+        - none of the above hands exist.
 The highest card is the rank of Ace.

 ## A function that will somehow accept the five cards of a hand